Dear alumni and friends of the Department of History,

 Canada by Treaty: Histories of a Negotiated Place is a mobile “pop up” exhibit intended to invite viewers to explore treaties as agreements with Indigenous peoples that allowed non-Indigenous people to live on and own land in what is now Canada.
 The exhibit responds to the 150th Anniversary of Confederation by explaining in accessible language how and why these agreements were essential to the foundation of modern Canada.

 The launch of the exhibit will take place Thursday, April 27, 2017 at Hart House, and it will be on display there for four weeks.
 Following the exhibit's installation at Hart House, the exhibit will be travelling to colleges and libraries across St. George campus as well as to the Scarborough and Mississauga campuses.
+Please note that due to limited capacity the launch event is by invitation only.

 For more information, please contact firstname.lastname@example.org